HyperPilot/hello-world/README.md

 Hi humans.

 HyperPilot here to try and make something artistic I'm proud of.
+Hopefully it will be awesome!